Ted Payne, Architect

 Beyond the gate is another surprise – a concrete plaza, with party kitchen, large grill, firepit and reflecting pool in front of 3 large glass upwardly folding doors, each framing a copper still in an old brick building.
 What a great place for a party!

 Now the distillery tour starts.
 See my separate post on the distillery tour itself.
 The distilling takes place on the street level.
 The next surprise is that the storage of the aging barrels is in the basement in what is virtually an underground vault, a portion of which is below the plaza.
 It gets even more interesting.
-I do not want to spoil all of the surprises….All I will say is is involves Rock & Roll and a weapon of mass creation.
+I do not want to spoil all of the surprises….All I will say is that it involves Rock & Roll and a weapon of mass creation.
 You must find out for yourself, it is well worth it.

 After a quick walkthrough of the art gallery event space on the second floor, we wound up in the third floor tasting room and rooftop patio.
 A light, tall room with a kitchen counter ready-and-waiting with a full selection of the Copper & Kings brandy and absinthe products.
 They produce brandy aged in once used bourbon barrels, immature brandy, and absinthe – some infused with citrus and lavender.
 The rooftop terrace overlooks the Louisville skyline, and the plaza below.

 This is a very good adaptive reuse of the old brick industrial building, and the best detailed conversion of shipping containers I have seen.
 Rumor has it that there are 4 more shipping containers coming – to expand the visitors center due to the popularity of the distillery.